Perseverance: Advice for the Aspiring Photographer

 So what about his views on mentally preparing for a shoot?
 Goldstein says that the number one problem that photographers face is that they don’t change gears quickly, which is totally normal.
 You can’t always instantly find inspiration at the venue where you are setting up.
 Yet the key according to Goldstein is that you must free your mind and focus on the task at hand.
 In fact it’s a good idea to even reacquaint yourself with your equipment, know what you have to work with, and make sure you don’t make basic mistakes during the process.
 A photographer must know that your image ISN’T just a click away.
 You must experiment, study subjects, study surroundings, and be completely familiar with the atmosphere that surrounds you.

 As for advice for getting better photos, it’s a simple straightforward answer: Enjoy what you do and keep at it!
 To check out some of his work, Check out Jim Goldstein’s page here.
-Recently, Jim also published book on photography and it’s available on InspiredExposure.
+Recently, Jim also published a book on photography and it’s available on InspiredExposure.

 silberstudios: